Restaurant in New York City, United States

 Is Lafayette Grand Café & Bakery good for solo dining?

 It works well for solo diners.
-The all-day format means you can drop in for a single course without feeling out of place, and the room is large enough that solo seating is not an afterthought.
+The all-day format means you can drop in for a single course without feeling out of place, the room is large enough that solo seating is not an afterthought.
 It is a more comfortable solo experience than tasting-menu-format restaurants in the same city, where counter seats are often limited and the time commitment is significant.

 Is Lafayette Grand Café & Bakery good for a special occasion?